GIVING HOPE AND A REAL CHANCE OF RECOVERY

 1. There are only 14 registered oncologists in Kenya for a population of 45million (compared to 766 in the UK.
 This leads to an annual mortality rate of 27,000 a year due to cancer compared to 7 in 10 in the developed world.

 For these reasons, Faraja Cancer Support Trust launched the Faraja Medical Support Fund (FMSF) on 12th November 2016 with the aim of developing an effective system which will enable adults and children with cancer to obtain the right treatment at the right time.
 This brings hope and real chance of recovery.
-The mission is to galvanise the support of a small but powerful group with the vision and capacity to come together and make a meaningful and long lasting impact by making sizable donations into the fund.
+The mission is to galvanise the support from various groups with the vision and capacity to come together and make a meaningful and long-lasting impact by making sizable donations into the fund.

 The treatment that Faraja funds is provided at private and government institutions in Nairobi.
 Faraja aims to raise Kshs 100,000,000 (US$1,000,000).
 A corpus of funds that, when invested, will ensure up to 50 patients receive treatment every year.
-The fund will cover medical costs such as surgery, brachetherapy , chemotherapy, radiation and hormonal therapy.
-The beneficiaries will be required to cover the initial consultation and the first 10% of the treatment plan.
+The fund will cover medical costs such as surgery, brachytherapy, chemotherapy, radiation and hormonal therapy.
 To qualify for a grant, individuals will submit an application form which will be vetted monthly by members of an expert panel.
-The selection criteria will be based on the financial status of the applicant, type of cancer, prognosis and age.

 EARLY ADOPTERS- NAKUMATT